SpaceUY/nest-js-guidelines/docs/infrastructure/1_sst-guidelines.md

 This guide outlines the use of [SST](https://sst.dev/) with the goal of explaining how to deploy a NestJS backend and a React frontend on AWS using SST.

+In the examples, the backend is configured using Prisma ORM and PostgreSQL as the database, and the frontend is using Vite.

+If you're using other tools, you can use the guide document but make some modifications to the process according to your project's stack.

 ## Requirements

 - **AWS Account**: You must have access to an AWS account, preferably with Admin permissions.